-This election year has made fools of us all, both for whom the candidates are and how the media portrays them and their supporters.
+This election year has made fools of us all, not because of whom the candidates are, but because of how the media portrays them and their supporters.
 While it is impossible to be completely neutral, there is a difference between reporting facts versus opinions masquerading as facts.
 The “mainstream” media—mainstream because it dominates the information communication structure in our country—created and feeds these ugly, untrue analogies; the return fire from the non-mainstream has not been much better.
-At the very least, the two working in combination create a fuller picture of what is true.
+At the very least, the discerning realize it takes the two working in combination to create a fuller picture of what is true.

 Plenty of fodder comes from witnessing how the Republican Party has been hoisted by its own petard.
 Relying on evangelical Christians to be its in the bag voting bloc has slowly but surely isolated anyone who is not one of the chosen believers.
 Strangely, a party based upon getting government out of our lives has become obsessed with using government to limit and control our behavior—even as those behaviors cause no harm—in the name of what?
 An antipathy to government intervention that nobly—albeit still punitively—tries to create protections for the sometimes marginalized by race, gender or class?
 The Republican Party’s alliance plus the conservative rational antipathy to such policies has been translated in the media as conservative equals racist.
 So where do all the folks who just want less government intrusion in their lives go?
 Where do conservatives who understand the negatives of government-provided social protections go?
 Where do those people who have needs or faith of a different kind or temperament go?

 Our country is headed toward ruin!
 Remember Nixon?
 A paranoid president tends to do things that damage the powers of office of the presidency.
-A reliance on restrictive political litmus tests leaves room for the unthinkable, someone else for those not part of that courted voting bloc, even as they too are leery of what has been wrought.
+A reliance on restrictive political litmus tests leaves little room for those not part of that courted voting bloc, even as they too are leery of what has been wrought.

 Media apologists abound.
 Journalists who have never held a security clearance absolve Clinton of her crimes because they do not understand what she did, so she must not have done anything of consequence.
-Conspiracy theorists equally paranoid in their own way traffic in “when you hear hooves, think zebras not horses” ideas, and chortle over being on the “Trump Train.”
+Conspiracy theorists equally paranoid in their own way traffic in “when you hear hooves, think zebras not horses” ideas.
 Republicans with some power and fame vow to vote for Clinton.
 (Will they really?
-Or is this a public statement to avoid being tainted as a racist, sexist or bigot, to preserve their future electability and influence?).
+Or is this a public statement to avoid being tainted by the media as a racist, sexist or bigot, and to preserve their future electability and influence?).

 Our dominant media culture has let us down.
 Civic engagement has become nasty comments on Facebook and blogs thanks to a parsimonious rationing of truth.
 Opinion masquerading as fact tricks us into misplacing blame.
 The crime rate in Albuquerque?
 New Mexican news outlets blame a police department and a mayor without acknowledging the true catalyst, the pervasiveness of drug trafficking; how Albuquerque is major transportation hub of shuttling drugs throughout the country and cash profits back into Mexico.